Rivers, sea run red in Malaysia as bauxite exports boom

 Wan Junaidi has told parliament there is little regulation of the industry and how it manages waste.
 The ministry has prepared regulations but they have yet to be adopted by the state.

-Kuantan member of parliament Fuziah Salleh said it was a simple process for companies to get a license to extract laterites, basic materials for aluminum production.
-Once they have the licenses, they can start extracting, she said.
+Kuantan member of parliament Fuziah Salleh said it was a simple process for companies to get a licence to extract laterites, basic materials for aluminium production.
+Once they have the licences, they can start extracting, she said.

 The state government has done little to protect the environment and residents during the industry's growth, she said.